llam36/Connection4Companion/README.md

 For this project, you will create an animal training management app!
 Your job for the app, is to build out backend functionality to manage different users, animals, and training logs.
 Schemas for these data models can be found in `Schemas.md`

 ## Submission
-- Create a less than 3 minute video walkthrough of your API
+- Present your final project during lecture on 3/13/2023
 - **Due: 3/13/2023**

 ## Getting Started